José María García Lahiguera: Life

 José María García Lahiguera was born on 9 March 1903 in Spain.

 He completed his studies to become a priest and was ordained to the priesthood in 1926.
 He served as a spiritual director and became a doctor of canon law in 1928.
-He served also as a teacher and worked in the field of the education of children.
+He also served as a teacher and worked in the field of the education of children.

-He formed groups of men and women of Catholic Action to treat the ill and those in the prisons and placed an emphasis on the distribution of the Eucharist.
+He formed groups of men and women of Catholic Action to treat the ill and those in the prisons, and placed an emphasis on the distribution of the Eucharist.

-He established the Oblate Sisters of Christ the Priest which Pope Pius XII provided papal approval for in 1950.
+He established the Oblate Sisters of Christ the Priest, which Pope Pius XII provided papal approval for in 1950.
 He was consecrated in 1950 after he was nominated for the episcopate.
 He attended all sessions of the Second Vatican Council from 1962 to 1965.
 In 1964 Pope Paul VI appointed him as the Bishop of Huelva.

 He was appointed as the Archbishop of Valencia in 1969 and focused on conciliar renewal and took care of the liturgical reform the council implemented.
 He resigned - as canon law required - in 1978 from his archdiocese.